 Step One: Use the free printable pattern and cut out the fabric.

-Grab the free printable pattern at the end of this post and cut two apron pieces.
+Use the free printable pattern to cut two apron pieces.
 The apron is reversible so choose two fun, coordinating fabrics.

 Step Two: Quilt the two layers of fabric.